The Stringer: Background and allegations

 The infamous photograph of Phuc, nine years old at the time, was taken on June 8, 1972, following a Republic of Vietnam Air Force napalm attack on the village of Trảng Bàng.
 Considered one of the most famous photographs of all time, it was and has remained attributed to Ut.

 Nguyen's film investigates whether a stringer actually took the photograph, claiming that it was intentionally misattributed to Ut.
 Photographer and VII Photo Agency co-founder Gary Knight led the two-year investigation which culminated in The Stringer; he had heard rumors about the photograph's incorrect credit a decade prior "at a reunion of Vietnam veteran journalists."
 Specifically, Knight heard it from Carl Robinson, a photo editor in the AP's Saigon bureau in 1972.

 For The Stringer, Knight and Robinson met in 2022, after which the film's argument began taking shape.
 Robinson claimed that he had "received film from Ut and two Vietnamese stringers, including one whose name he could not recall who wasn't a regular AP freelancer, and had labeled the negatives meticulously, per AP standards."
 The front-facing picture that would later become known as "Napalm Girl" was chosen by AP picture editor Horst Faas; according to Robinson, Faas said to attribute the front-facing picture to Ut, specifically saying, "make it Nick Ut."
 According to Robinson, the photograph's wrongful attribution was an open secret and cover-up at AP.
-(Knight claimed, as a possible motivation, that Faas had done it in order to help Ut, whose brother had been killed in 1965.)
+Robinson speculated that Faas felt guilty for the death of Ut’s brother, who had been killed on an assignment which Faas had given him in 1965.
 The photograph was then circulated worldwide and went on to win a Pulitzer Prize for Breaking News Photography for Ut.

 Knight discovered possible evidence that the "Napalm Girl" photograph was actually taken by Nghe, who then sold it and other photographs to AP for $20.
 (At the time, Nghe was a driver for NBC and also a freelancer.)
 His brother-in-law, Tran Van Than, who was interviewed for the film, corroborated that he went to the AP office with Nghe that day.
 Altogether, the film includes 55 interviews from many individuals, including journalists who were present at the village in 1972.
 However, it does not include interviews with Ut or Phuc.
+Knight reported, "Both Út and the AP declined to be interviewed for the film...
+Ut refused multiple requests to talk to me..."
+Phuc has no memory of who took it but credits Ut.

 Knight then went to the AP office in London to discuss the film and its findings.
 Knight wanted to see the press' archives, but AP wanted to see the film's research first.
 Knight then asked for an agreement where AP could not report on the film until it premiered, which it refused.